-SECTION 901.
+1 [ARTICLE 8] 2 3 SECTION 801.
 EFFECTIVE DATE.
-This [act] takes effect on [date] and governs all agency proceedings, and all proceedings for judicial review or civil enforcement of agency action, commenced after that date.
-This [act] also governs agency proceedings conducted on a remand from a court or another agency after the effective date of the [act].
-The [act] does not govern adjudications for which notice was given prior to that date under Section 403 and all rulemaking proceedings for which notice was given or a petition filed before that date.

-Section 901 is based on Section 1-108 of the 1981 MSAPA.
-See Also California revisions).

-Government Code Sections 11400.10, and 11400.20 (operative date of California APA
+This [act] takes effect on [date] and governs all 4 agency proceedings, and all proceedings for judicial review or civil enforcement of agency 5 action, commenced after that date.
+The [act] does not govern adjudications for which notice was 6 given prior to that date under Section 403 and all rulemaking proceedings for which notice was 7 given or a petition filed before that date.
+8 Comment 9 Carting 901 in band on Carting 1 100 after 1001 MCADA Cart Alas California 10 Section 801 is based on Section 1-108 of the 1981 MSAPA.
+See Also California 11 Government Code Sections 11400.10, and 11400.20 (operative date of California APA 12 revisions).
+Agency proceedings on remand following judicial review after the act takes effect 13 are governed by the prior law.